omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment_create.md

 ### SEE ALSO

-* [omnistrate-ctl environment](omnistrate-ctl_environment.md)	 - Manage Service Environments for your service
+* [omnistrate-ctl environment](omnistrate-ctl_environment.md)	 - Manage environments for your services